upenn-embedded/omnibot.github.io/README.md

 Reflect on your project.
 Some questions to address:

 * What did you learn from it?
+  One of the key takeaways from this project was the importance of thoroughly mapping out all the internal components of the ATmega328PB  before starting integration.
+The chip has a limited number of shared resources, such as timers, and in our final design, we ended up using four of the five timers for various functions, including motor control, SPI communication, and the buzzer for the ultrasonic sensor.
+Because some timers are 8-bit while others are 16-bit, and each has different capabilities, it’s crucial to plan and communicate clearly which timers are assigned to which modules.
+We configured timers 1, 3, and 4 for the motors because they are all 16-bit timers which would make the motor configuration mostly the same for all three motors.
+Without proper planning, overlap usage would likely occur which would then require significant code changes, slowing down the integration process.

+  Another important takeaway was learning how unpredictable embedded systems development can be.
+Sometimes, components fail or behave unexpectedly, and pinpointing the root cause requires extensive testing and debugging.
+This includes probing signals with an oscilloscope and stepping through code carefully.
+For instance, when none of our motors were responding during SPI integration, we eventually discovered that the uart_init() function was unintentionally reconfiguring the timers used for motor control.
+Once, we commented out that line, everything worked!!

 * What went well?
 * What accomplishments are you proud of?
+  Our motors are able to transition very smoothly and react fairly between changes in directions.
+A big part of this was implementing *direction states* in the code.
+Initially, the motors would "think" every second and decide what direction they would move in.
+However, after implementing states, if the direction is the same, then the motors will continue to move in the same direction without stopping.
+This resulted in better transitions between different direction states as well as more control of the robot.
+Additionally, the given that it is a 3-wheel omnidrive robot, it is able to move left and right well.
+We implemented a drift_correction function that corrects for drift if it detects that the robot is moving left or right.
+This lets the robot move successfully to the left or right without making a circle.

 * What did you learn/gain from this experience?
 * Did you have to change your approach?
+  We intially intended this robot to be controlled with the movements of your hand.
+However, we didn't order the glove that the user would wear and where the IMU components would be mounted.
+We changed the design to be a small controlled

 * What could have been done differently?

 * Did you encounter obstacles that you didn’t anticipate?
+  We didn't anticipate the communication between the robot and controller to take as long as it did.

+  talk about how we sometimes need to switch the high and low values if we reboot the feather.

 * What could be a next step for this project?
   The next steps of the project can include integrating a smoother transition between different moving states of the robot.
 Currently, it is able to move forward, backward, left, and right and transition smoothly between these states.
 If we study the kinematics of a three wheel omnidrive robot more, we can implement smoother control of the robot.
 We can probably take the x and y vectors sent over by the IMU, and use a formula to calculate the direction of the controller, from this we can adjust the PWM and duty cycle of each motor so the robot moves in the desired direction.
+Additionally, the ultrasonic sensor requires a bit of thinking before it beeps and stop the robot.
+We could potentially integrate the sensor in a different way where it takes less time to think and can act quickly.

+  We can also work on reducing the bulkiness of the robot.
+The top of the robot has multiple breadboards to house the Feather, motor drivers, and ATMega328PB.
+We tried to use a protoboard to reduce the bulkiness; however, when we were testing this newly soldered, second set of components, it seemed that everything was shorting each other as the multimeter read 0V between VCC and GND.
+We are still unsure why this is happening, because our soldering joints were very precise and small, but we hope we can find a better solution to make the overall robot look better and weigh lighter.

 ## References